 The spatial concentration of services employment can be linked to housing supply.
-Eeckhout, Hedtrich and Pinheiro (2021) demonstrate that the composition of production factors that firms choose varies geographically.
-Labor and ICT demand are shown to vary significantly with a city's cost of living, since workers must be compensated for local housing prices, while ICT is a highly tradable good that can be bought at similar prices everywhere.
-As a result, firms find it beneficial to use ICT more intensively in expensive cities, where house prices co-move with labor productivity and wages.
-As routine tasks disproportionately increase the cost of labor, firms in more productive areas are inclined to replace such tasks with ICT.
+Eeckhout, Hedtrich and Pinheiro (2021) show that the composition of production factors that firms choose varies geographically.
+Labour and ICT demand are shown to vary significantly with a city's cost of living, since workers must be compensated for local housing prices, while ICT is a highly tradable good that can be bought at similar prices everywhere.
+As a result, firms find it beneficial to use ICT more intensively in expensive cities, where house prices co-move with labour productivity and wages.
+As routine tasks disproportionately increase labour costs, firms in more productive areas are inclined to replace such tasks with ICT.

 Alongside the diffusion of information technology, the economies in our sample have also become more open to international trade.
 A growing literature has documented how differences in industry composition across locations mediate the impact of trade shocks.
-In an influential paper, Autor, Dorn and Hanson (2013) show that U.S. regions more exposed to import competition, due to their industry composition, experienced greater declines in manufacturing employment and wages.
-Given the substantial regional variation in industry composition and the challenges associated with labor mobility across sectors and regions, the effects of import competition can be highly localized (Caliendo, Dvorkin and Parro, 2019).
-In line with the literature's emphasis on skill-biased technical change, Burstein and Vogel (2017) argue that trade affects the skill premium through a differential impact on small and large firms.
-Since large firms are more intensive in the use of skilled workers and trade integration shifts factors of production towards larger firms, trade tends to increase the skill premium.
-This has potential implications for spatial inequality, especially given the increased degree of geographic sorting by skill highlighted in the aforementioned contributions.
+In an influential paper, Autor, Dorn and Hanson (2013) show that U.S. regions more exposed to import competition due to their industry composition experienced greater declines in manufacturing employment and wages.
+Given the substantial regional variation in industry composition and the challenges associated with labour mobility across sectors and regions, the effects of import competition can be highly localized (Caliendo, Dvorkin and Parro, 2019).
+Recent work by Bloom et al. (2024) and Quintana (2021) shows how the impact of trade shocks also depends on a region's initial human capital endowment.
+In high human capital areas of the U.S., job reallocation from manufacturing to services was more pronounced, with firms adapting by switching industries and reallocating labour within their organisations.
+As a result, job losses in manufacturing were outweighed by service sector gains, leading to net employment growth.
+By contrast, in low human capital regions with high manufacturing dependence, such as the South and Midwest, weaker labour reallocation meant that service job gains barely offset manufacturing job losses.
+This divergence contributed to the changing geography of employment in the U.S., with job growth increasingly concentrated in skill-dense urban areas.
+These results provide a contrast to the more uniformly negative effects of trade shocks found in earlier studies.